 Your car accident may be the most violent and stressful thing to ever happen to you—the sound of the crash is something you'll likely never forget.
 And now you're simply trying to recover for your medical bills, lost wages, and pain and suffering.

-The insurance company will likely try to rush you to settle your claim, or convince you that the accident was partially your fault.
+The insurance company will likely try to rush you to settle your claim or convince you that the accident was partially your fault.
 Don't believe them.
 The decisions you make shortly after the accident, such as contacting the right Indianapolis car accident lawyer, will play a large role in determining the strength and value of your injury claim.

-“The insurance company will likely try to rush you to settle your claim, or convince you that the accident was partially your fault.
+“The insurance company will likely try to rush you to settle your claim or convince you that the accident was partially your fault.
 Don't believe them.”

-It's critical that you visit with a doctor as soon as possible after your car accident.
+It's critical that you visit a doctor as soon as possible after your car accident.
 Even if you believe your injuries are minor, it's a good idea to seek treatment in the event that you begin to experience new or worsening symptoms over the days following your accident.

 One of the most damaging factors to any personal injury claim is what is known as a "gap in treatment."
-This occurs when a person waits to seek treatment or fails to show for a doctor's appointment.
-Without detailed medical records and a consistent treatment history, there will be little to no evidence that supports your injury claim.
+This occurs when a person waits to seek treatment or fails to show up for a doctor's appointment.
+Without detailed medical records and consistent treatment history, there will be little to no evidence that supports your injury claim.